|Version||Author/ Editor||Release Date|

 We will only normally share personal data within our Scout Group between leaders and executive members as the need arises.

 We will share your personal data with others outside our Scout Group where we need to meet or enforce a legal obligation.
-This may include York Ebor District, North Yorkshire Scout County, The Scout Association and it insurance subsidiary “Unity”, other insurance providers, local authority services and law enforcement.
+This may include York Ebor District, North Yorkshire Scout County, The Scouts and it’s insurance subsidiary “Unity”, other insurance providers, local authority services and law enforcement.
 We will only share your personal data to the extent needed for those purposes.

-If you move from Dringhouses (PC) Scout Group, to another Scout Group or Explorer Scout Unit we will transfer your personal data to them.
+If you move from Dringhouses Scouts, to another Scout Group or Explorer Scout Unit we will transfer your or your child’s personal data to them (with your consent).

 We will never sell your personal data to any third party for the purposes of marketing.